 Before taking Silk, Giles was Junior Counsel to the Crown (Regional Panel A) and his work for the Secretary of State focused on contentious public interest winding up petitions, including the appointment of provisional liquidators and appropriate injunctive relief, and disqualification applications under the Company Directors Disqualification Act 1986.

-In recent years he has successfully acted in a number of high profile high value corporate fraud cases, including representing over 300 claimants in a multi-million pound corporate fraud case in the Cayman Islands, has regularly lead other junior Counsel, and has successfully acted as the leading Counsel for the Secretary of State in what was then the largest public interest petition brought by Companies Investigations.
+In recent years he has successfully acted in a number of high profile high value corporate fraud cases, including representing over 300 claimants in a multi-million pound corporate fraud case in the Cayman Islands, has regularly lead other junior Counsel, and has acted as the leading Counsel in a number of high value international arbitrations.
 He has also dealt with the fallout from the collapse of BHS and the high profile insolvency of the Redcar based steel business operated by SSI UK Ltd.

 He is currently involved in a number of complex commercial fraud, professional negligence and shareholder dispute actions in the High Court.